Have you ever met someone you really liked, and everything seemed to go perfectly up until the moment you first end up in bed together?

 6. Changing the goals to reduce the fear of failure

 There’s more than just penetrative sex to be had.
-You can stimulate and please your partner through manual or oral stimulation for example.
-You can spend longer on foreplay.
-Bring in sex toys or try enacting fantasies.
+You can stimulate and please your partner through great foreplay, manual stimulation or with some new oral sex skills

 And then little by little this increase in confidence and self-esteem will help you improve on the things you were previously having difficulty with.